Revenue Recovery Roadmap

 Homepage:

-• Hero image didn’t show the product in use - missed opportunity for instant recognition
+• Hero image did not show the product in use, missing the opportunity for instant recognition

 • No urgency or offer above the fold